FTX EXCHANGE (INCLUDING FTX INTERNATIONAL AND FTX.US) ARE NO LONGER IN OPERATION

 Traders in Perpetual Futures can stay in the position without an expiration date and do not need to keep track of different delivery months, unlike Traditional Futures.
 A trader, for example, can keep a short position open indefinitely unless it is liquidated.

-Simply speaking, Traditional Futures is a contract that has expiry date where Perpetual Futures do not expire.
+Simply speaking, Traditional Futures is a contract that has an expiry date whereas Perpetual Futures do not expire.
 Furthermore, Traditional futures usually have a broker in between the trading process where he/she will ask you to top up the amount accordingly based on the “margin calls” or margin difference between the contract price and the spot price.
 Perpetual Futures are handled by you and only you as the trader.

 Due to the fact that perpetual futures contracts never settle in the conventional sense, the exchanges require a system to ensure that futures and index prices converge on a regular basis.
 There’s where the funding rate kicks in.

-What is Funding Rate?
+What is a Funding Rate?

 Funding rates are periodic payments to long traders, which foresee the market will go up, and short traders, which foresee the market will go down, based on the difference between the perpetual contract market and spot prices.